RangerMauve/js-ipfs-mfs-sync/README.md

 # js-ipfs-mfs-sync

-Synchronize between MFS and the filesystem, pull or push
+Synchronize between MFS and the filesystem, pull or push.

 ```javascript
 import MFSSync from 'ipfs-mfs-sync'